Cyber Security Body of Knowledge (CyBOK) Training Course

 Participants attending this course will

-- Understand fundamental concepts of security, IT security, and secure coding
+- Understand the basic concepts of security, IT security, and secure coding

-- Learn about web vulnerabilities beyond the OWASP Top Ten and how to prevent them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and know how to avoid them

-- Grasp the security principles of web services
+- Understand the security concepts of web services

-- Become proficient in using various security features of the Java development environment
+- Learn to use various security features of the Java development environment

 - Gain a practical understanding of cryptography

-- Understand the security solutions provided by Java EE
+- Understand the security solutions of Java EE

-- Learn about common coding mistakes and how to avoid them
+- Learn about typical coding mistakes and how to avoid them

 - Acquire practical knowledge in using security testing tools